Great to have you, Rush Limbaugh, serving humanity would have my brain tied behind my back just to make it fair.

 They all achieved what they achieved, and they did it by hard work.

-Every one of them had an up from nothing story.
+Every one of them had an up-from-nothing story.

-I'm sorry if you heard this yesterday and you think it's repetitive, but it needs to be said over and over.
+I'm sorry if you heard this yesterday and you think it's repetitive, but it needs to be said over and over because there are lessons to be learned from this.

-Why did the Republican convention work?
+Why did the Republican Convention work?

-Doug Schoen, Republicans didn't show inclusiveness.
+Doug Shoan, Republicans didn't show inclusiveness.

 Why didn't it work?
+Is a great question.

-Why doesn't Republicans, Marco Rubio, Alan West, Mia Love, Clarence Thomas?
+Why doesn't Republicans, Marco Rubio, Alan West, Mia Love, Clarence Thomas, the list is endless of highly achieved, accomplished, great, moral, charactered Republicans who are minorities.

 Why doesn't it attract any of the black vote?

-Why does it attract any Hispanic vote?
+Why doesn't it attract any of the Hispanic?

-There's a reason there's answers to this.
+There's answers to this.

 Why doesn't it work?